-2.15.1.1 Organic peroxides are liquid or solid organic substances which contain the bivalent -0-0structure and may be considered derivatives of hydrogen peroxide, where one or both of the hydrogen atoms have been replaced by organic radicals.
+- 2.15.1.1 Organic peroxides are liquid or solid organic substances which contain the bivalent -0-0structure and may be considered derivatives of hydrogen peroxide, where one or both of the hydrogen atoms have been replaced by organic radicals.
 The term also includes organic peroxide formulations (mixtures).
-Organic peroxides are thermally unstable substances or mixtures, which may undergo exothermic selfaccelerating decomposition.
-In addition, they may have one or more of the following properties:

-- (a) be liable to explosive decomposition;

-- (b) burn rapidly;

-- (c) be sensitive to impact or friction;

-- (d) react dangerously with other substances.

-2.15.1.2 An organic peroxide is regarded as possessing explosive properties when in laboratory testing the formulation is liable to detonate, to deflagrate rapidly or to show a violent effect when heated under confinement.
+Organic peroxides are thermally unstable substances or mixtures, which may undergo exothermic self-accelerating decomposition.
+In addition, they may have one or more of the following properties: - be liable to explosive decomposition; (a) - burn rapidly; (b) - be sensitive to impact or friction; (c) - (d) react dangerously with other substances. - 2.15.1.2 An organic peroxide is regarded as possessing explosive properties when in laboratory testing the formulation is liable to detonate, to deflagrate rapidly or to show a violent effect when heated under confinement.

-- 2.15.2.1 Any organic peroxide shall be considered for classification in this class, unless it contains: - (a) Not more than 1.0% available oxygen from the organic peroxides when containing not more than 1.0% hydrogen peroxide; or - (b) Not more than 0.5% available oxygen from the organic peroxides when containing more than 1.0% but not more than 7.0% hydrogen peroxide. - NOTE: The available oxygen content (%) of an organic peroxide mixture is given by the formula:
+- Any organic peroxide shall be considered for classification in this class, unless it contains: 2.15.2.1 - Not more than 1.0% available oxygen from the organic peroxides when containing not (a) more than 1.0% hydrogen peroxide; or - (b) Not more than 0.5% available oxygen from the organic peroxides when containing more than 1.0% but not more than 7.0% hydrogen peroxide.

+NOTE: The available oxygen content (%) of an organic peroxide mixture is given by the formula:

-$$16 \times \sum{i}^{n} \left(\frac{n_i \times c_i}{m_i} \right)$$ where: $n_i = number of peroxygen groups per molecule of organic peroxide i;$ $c_i = concentration (mass %) of organic peroxide i;$ $m_i = molecular mass of organic peroxide i.$
+$$16 \times \sum{i}^{n} \left(\frac{n{i} \times c{i}}{m{i}} \right)$$

+$n_i^{} = number of peroxygen groups per molecule of organic peroxide i;$ $c_i^{} = concentration (mass %) of organic peroxide i;$ $m_i^{} = molecular mass of organic peroxide i.$
-2.15.1.3 Organic peroxides are classified in one of the seven categories of "Types A to G" for this class, according to the following principles:

-- (a) Any organic peroxide which, as packaged, can detonate or deflagrate rapidly will be defined as organic peroxide TYPE A; - (b) Any organic peroxide possessing explosive properties and which, as packaged, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package will be defined as organic peroxide TYPE B;
+- Organic peroxides are classified in one of the seven categories of "Types A to G" for this 2.15.2.2 class, according to the following principles: - Any organic peroxide which, as packaged, can detonate or deflagrate rapidly will be (a) defined as organic peroxide TYPE A;

-- (c) Any organic peroxide possessing explosive properties when the substance or mixture as packaged cannot detonate or deflagrate rapidly or undergo a thermal explosion will be defined as organic peroxide TYPE C; - (d) Any organic peroxide which in laboratory testing: - (i) detonates partially, does not deflagrate rapidly and shows no violent effect when heated under confinement; or - (ii) does not detonate at all, deflagrates slowly and shows no violent effect when heated under confinement; or - (iii) does not detonate or deflagrate at all and shows a medium effect when heated under confinement;
+- (b) Any organic peroxide possessing explosive properties and which, as packaged, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package will be defined as organic peroxide TYPE B; - (c) Any organic peroxide possessing explosive properties when the substance or mixture as packaged cannot detonate or deflagrate rapidly or undergo a thermal explosion will be defined as organic peroxide TYPE C; - (d) Any organic peroxide which in laboratory testing: - (i) detonates partially, does not deflagrate rapidly and shows no violent effect when heated under confinement; or - (ii) does not detonate at all, deflagrates slowly and shows no violent effect when heated under confinement; or - (iii) does not detonate or deflagrate at all and shows a medium effect when heated under confinement;